 Transforming his own personal issues and tragedies into wince-worthy, hilarious confessions on stage, comedian and actor Pete Davidson has found a sympathetic fanbase.
 Born in 1993, in Staten Island, New York, Davidson got his start playing a variety of roles on MTV shows like Failosophy, Guy Code and Wild 'N Out.
 After standup appearances on Jimmy Kimmel Live! and Comedy Central, Davidson had a guest role on Brooklyn Nine-Nine before becoming one of the youngest Saturday Night Live cast members at age 20 in 2014.
-In June 2018 Davidson became engaged to pop singer Ariana Grande.
+He has also made headlines for his love life, particularly for his brief engagement to pop singer Ariana Grande in 2018.

 Davidson is 6 feet 2 inches tall.

 Beginning in 2013, Davidson began appearing on a variety of MTV series, such as Failosophy, Guy Code, and a guest role in Nick Cannon Presents: Wild 'N Out.

 After making his televised standup debut on Comedy Central's Gotham Comedy Live, he continued doing more standup gigs, appearing on Jimmy Kimmel Live! and Comedy Underground with Dave Attell.

 After nabbing a guest starring role on Brooklyn Nine-Nine, Davidson earned a small part on the Amy Schumer-Bill Hader comedy Trainwreck (2015).
 Thanks to Hader's recommendation, Davidson landed the biggest role of his career — becoming a cast member of Saturday Night Live, which was starting its 40th season in 2014.
 At age 20, he became one of the show's youngest cast members.